METALS-Copper eases for 2nd session on China growth concerns

-SINGAPORE, Feb 4 (Reuters) - London copper prices slid for a second session on Monday with the market under pressure from concerns over slowing factory activity in China - the world’s top industrial metals consumer.
+SINGAPORE, Feb 4 (Reuters) - London copper prices ticked lower on Monday, easing for a second session with the market under pressure from concerns over slowing factory activity in China - the world’s top industrial metals consumer.

+Trading was dampened by the week-long Lunar New Year holiday which has closed markets in China.

+Asia stocks were barely moved, staying near a four-month high after Wall Street’s tepid pre-weekend performance, while the dollar was supported against the yen following strong U.S. jobs and manufacturing data.

 Three month LME copper